hrhrprasath/NgFileExplorer/README.md

   `explore.getcurrentDirectory()` will return parent current object

-  For more detatils see <a href="https://github.com/hrhrprasath/NgFileExplorer/blob/master/www/js/Demo.js"> demo <s>
+  For more detatils see <a href="https://github.com/hrhrprasath/NgFileExplorer/blob/master/www/js/Demo.js"> demo </a>

   Note: this app is restricted to use phone memory only for now Download
 ========